CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Guide.md

 ## Introduction
 This document is meant to serve as a general guide to the step registry in OpenShift CI.
 It will cover:
-- The difference between the types of steps
+- The difference between the types of steps.
-- The `interop` folder in the step registry
+- The `interop` folder in the step registry.

 > **NOTE:**
 >